MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-function-app.md

 Several deployment methods are available in this task.
 The default value is `auto`.

-To change the deployment option in a designer task, expand **Additional Deployment Options** and enable **Select deployment method** to choose from additional package-based deployment options.
+To change the deployment option in a designer task, expand **Additional Deployment Options** and enable **Select deployment method** to choose from other package-based deployment options.

 Based on the type of Azure App Service and Azure Pipelines agent, the task uses a suitable deployment technology.
 The deployment technologies used by tasks are as follows: